Shocking Pricetags: Why Do These Common Things Cost So Much?

 Photo Credit: pattarawat via Shutterstock.com.

 America calls itself the land of opportunity, but that’s only true if you already have some money.
-All the taxes, fees, and startup costs of entrepreneurship make it out of reach for many.
+All the taxes, fees, and startup costs of entrepreneurship make it out of reach for many, who must resign themselves to working for someone else.

 Fast Food